adistyaokta/discover-fe/README.md

-Dismoment Frontend, a social media app project with react, typescript and shadcn.
+discover!, a social media app project with react, typescript and shadcn.